vmoravec/cct/README.md

      alias rake="bundle exec rake"

   might be useful.
-The command `bundle exec` takes care about locating and loading the correct rubygems from the pre-configured path in `vendor/bundle` that is present at `.bundle/config`.
+The command `bundle exec` takes care about locating and loading the correct rubygems from the pre-configured path as set by `.bundle/config`.

   If you get an error like